auxghlann/archi-midterm-reviewer/Readme.md

 * **Operand Encoding:**
     * **`rs, rt`:**
       * Source registers.
-      * The values are based on the MIPS table
+      * The values are based on the MIPS register set
     * **`rd`:**
       * Destination register.
-      * The values are based on the MIPS table
+      * The values are based on the MIPS register set
 * **Shift Operation**
   * **`shamt`:**
     *  indicates the amount toshift.